FEBRUARY IN THE GARDEN

 - Water during dry periods.

 - Many herbs battle with the heat and may succumb to humidity fatigue.
+Wait and replace them in autumn.

 - Harvest ripe fruit and process for storage.